AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 ## Version history for the Reviewer

+The Version history for topics under review enables reviewers to view and compare previously reviewed and updated versions of the same topic.
+This helps reviewers validate changes made since the last review in the current review context.

-The Version history for the topics sent for review allows reviewers to view and compare content versions associated with their review tasks.
-The **Version history** icon appears for a topic only after the review task is closed from both the Author and Reviewer's end and then a new review task is created using the for the same topic.
+The Version history icon appears only after a review task is closed by both the author and the reviewer, and a new review task is created for the same topic.
+This ensures that reviewers can compare the current version against earlier reviewed versions.

 ![](images/version-history-icon.png){align="left"}

-Reviewers can then use the Version history dialog to compare the current version with earlier closed versions, review comments and labels, and check task‑related details, ensuring continuity across review cycles.
-The **Version history** dialog allows reviewers to preview the versions being compared and view related details, such as labels and comments, through dedicated tabs.
+Reviewers can then use the Version history dialog to compare the current version with earlier versions, review comments and labels, and check task‑related details, ensuring continuity across review cycles.
+The **Version history** dialog allows reviewers to preview the versions being compared and view other related details, such as labels and comments.

 ![](images/version-history-dialog.png){align="left"}